PolSM/core-platform/README.md

 ## Database Model
 - **prices**: Represents the price details of the products.

-For detailed information for the DataBase, refer to the [DB Documentatio](docs/database.md).
+For detailed information for the DataBase, refer to the [Database Documentation](docs/database.md).